Dean’s Fellowship for New Students

 • Cumulative grade point average and/or other examples of academic achievement

-• Personal statements of professional objectives and contributions to the University Mission
+• Personal statements of professional objectives and contributions to the University’s Mission

 • Other evidence of promise (e.g., publications, professional participation, etc.)

-All will be reviewed and evaluated by the committee in making its decision.
+All applications will be reviewed and evaluated by the committee in making its decision.
+Applicants submitted in the first round that are not selected in the first round will remain in the pool for the second round.

 Nomination Submission Instructions

 Applications must be submitted by the department/program or faculty.
-There is no limit on the number of First-Year Dean’s Diversity Fellowship nominations.
+Programs are encouraged to submit no more than two applications.
 The nominations will be submitted via InfoReady and will include the following elements:

-• Graduate Program Director Letter of Reference: Letter of Reference written by the graduate program director including (1) the specific reasons why the nominee is considered a top applicant (2) how the fellowship offer would make URI a competitive option.
+• Graduate Program Director Recommendation Support Form: The Dean’s Fellowship for New Students Support Form is written by the graduate program director to include (1) the specific reasons why the nominee is considered a top applicant (2) how the fellowship offer would make URI a competitive option.

-• Nominee Admission Application: Upload the Nominee’s Full Application PDF from WebAdmit.
+• Nominee’s Admission Application: Upload the Nominee’s Full Application PDF from Slate.

 • Mentoring Plan: Statement from the potential advisor or program director articulating a mentoring plan to ensure the student’s success.